hsin456/hsin456.github.io/index.md

 ---

 ## Biography
-I am a graduate from NYCU and NCCU, specializing in financial analysis and AI applications.
+I am graduate from NYCU and NCCU, currently working on assessing value-at-risk research for cryptocurrencies.

 ## Connect with Me:
 - [GitHub](https://github.com/hsin456)